miraland-labs/miracle-series-whitepaper/WHITEPAPER-en.md

 The old era is leaving, and civilization has entered the era of web3.0 and AI.
 AI has greatly increased productivity, and web3.0 naturally provides the accompanying production relationship for this revolutionary productivity, which is also the basis of web3.0's argument: crypto-rized decentralization.
 From web3.0 to AI, the product iteration is accelerating, and the new economic model combining Ai and Crypto is a miracle that is sweeping the world.
 Crypto digital assets are opening up brand new value space in every industry and corner.
 In order to comply with this irreversible trend, and at the same time, in order to be able to lead the application of digital assets, we launched this miracle series.

-Just as the automobile is a marvel of engineering, our first crypto-digital asset application, ```Crypto-Carfoo``` or ```Carfoo``` for short, is a crypto-craft virtual asset that expresses our heightened concern about carbon footprint in the context of global warming.
-The car, especially the smart car, currently the first form of intelligent species, is the host of highly integrated and centralized advanced technology; and the Carfoo is the most important digital asset accompanying the smart car, and the ideal carrier for the next development and practice of the concept of the sovereign individual.
+Just like cars are miracles of engineering, the first series of crypto-digital asset applications we launched is an innovation in virtual associated reality - the crypto car virtual digital assets, codenamed carfoo, after Carbon Footprints.
+Express and inject Mirascapians' heightened interest in clean and renewable energy and carbon footprints in the context of global warming.
+Therefore, the carfoo is carbon footprints points.
+Clean energy vehicles, currently the first form of existence of intelligent species, are hosts that are highly integrated and embody cutting-edge technology; the carfoo is the topological existence and value projection of smart vehicles in the crypto-space, and is the most important digital asset accompanying the vehicle, and is an ideal carrier for the subsequent development and implementation of the concept of sovereign individuals.

 ## The Coming Age of the Sovereign Individual